 Attendance: You must maintain a good standing on lecture and recitation attendance.
 A semester total of 6 un-excusable absences will result in a half letter grade deduction.
 A semester total of 10 absences will result in a full letter grade deduction.
-Attendance will be routinely taken by your TAs and spontaneously by your lecturer.
+Attendance will be routinely taken by your TAs and spontaneously at your lecturer's discretion.
 A perfect standing receives 10 bonus points.

-Quizzes: Quiz on the first Thursday and almost every Thursday thereafter.
-Most questions are similar to your homework problems.
+Quizzes: Quiz on almost every Thursday, with questions similar to your homework problems.
 Exceptions to these rules will be made by your lecture instructor or your recitation teaching assistants.